 Perhaps you’re even going back to work soon and have no idea how your caregiver is going to manage these cranky wake-ups.
 And while he doesn’t cry as much waking up in the morning, he continues to cry hysterically after waking up from all his naps.

 What to do when your baby wakes up crying from naps

 As a first-time mom, I beat myself up a lot if naps didn’t go as planned.
-And even if I finally did manage to get my baby to take a nap, all that “success” seemed to vanish every time he woke up crying.
+And even if I finally did manage to get my baby to take a nap, all that “success” seemed to vanish any other time he woke up crying.

-Too often, we base how well our days went on whether our babies cried or slept.
-And if you combine short naps with cranky wake-ups, it’s tempting to call it a “bad day” and feel like we’ve somehow failed.
+Too often, we base how well our days go on whether our babies cried or slept.
+And if you combine short naps with cranky wake-ups, it’s tempting to call it a “bad day” and feel like you’ve somehow failed.

 Dealing with a baby who wakes up crying from every nap is both tactical and mental.
 Many tips I’ll share in this article are strategies you can try to make those naps more bearable.
 But as you’ll also see, some of the biggest breakthroughs come from what you tell yourself about your circumstances.

 So, let’s dive in on what to do when your baby wakes up crying from naps:

 1. Feed your baby after waking up

 I figured that everyone fed their babies to sleep.
 After all, nursing or offering a bottle is one of the quickest and most efficient ways to get them to fall asleep.